AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

      meikalaj1: Jussi Meikäläinen
      meikalam1: Maija Meikäläinen
      ...``
- - (*) Write a script that monitors yours (or someone else) activity on a server.
-That could be any common server like Triton.
-One can run a ``screen`` and then implement a *while true; do ...; sleep 600; done* construction that would use ``w -h $user`` command to check once in 10 minutes whether the user has logged in or not and if yes, report it to your email.
-   There are examples in the text.
  - (*) To Aalto users: on kosh/lyta run ``net ads search samaccountname=$USER accountExpires 2>/dev/null``
    to get your account expiration date.
 It is a 18-digit timestamp, the number of 100-nanoseconds intervals since Jan 1, 1601 UTC.
 Implement a function that accept a user name, and if not given